VaibhavSys/InvoiceReminder-Extension/README.md

 ## Getting Started
 1. Install the extension
 1. Enable the extension
-1. Run `curl -o - https://raw.githubusercontent.com/VaibhavSys/InvoiceReminder-Extension/master/setup.sh | bash` (Run as root if you get a permission error)
+2. Run `curl -o - https://raw.githubusercontent.com/VaibhavSys/InvoiceReminder-Extension/master/setup.sh | bash` in root paymenter directory (usually `/var/www/paymenter`).
+Run as root if you get a permission error.
-1. Done!
+3. Done!

 ## Additional Information
 This project is licensed under the terms of the MIT license.
 For more details, see the [LICENSE](LICENSE) file in the repository.
 The source code for this project is available on GitHub.
 You can access it [here](https://github.com/VaibhavSys/InvoiceReminder-Extension).